 When considering our transportation options, we often think in terms of convenience, safety, environment and financial.
 When something comes along that ticks all these boxes, it’s hard to ignore.

-This is why it’s become increasingly apparent that micromobility is a blossoming transportation choice.
-So we’ve created a comprehensive, helpful guide to ensure you know everything about micromobility and what it can mean for you.
+This is why micromobility is a blossoming transportation choice.
+So we’ve created a comprehensive, helpful guide to tell you everything you need to know about micromobility and what it might mean for you.

 What is micromobility?